dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ### Python

-With the option `pylint_config` you can specify a PyLint configuration file, which will be used to configure the linter.
+The attribute `pylint_config` takes the path name of a PyLint configuration file, relative to the `evaluation` directory of the exercise.
-This file must be located inside the `evaluation` direction of the exercise.
+TESTed will use this configuration file when linting Python submissions.

-Example (PyLint configuration):
+Here's an example that configures a PyLint configuration file `pylint.rc`:

 ```json
 {